How to Turn Your University Into a Smart Campus

-The current higher education landscape is facing multifaceted disruption due to a changing student body who are digital natives.
-This student body is expecting a more personalized and intuitive smart campus experience, just like they find on the web.
+The current higher education landscape was facing multifaceted disruption due to a new digital student body.
+Then COVID-19 happened, making this transition even faster.
+These new students are expecting a more personalized and intuitive smart campus experience, just like they find on the web.
+Now more then ever.

-Higher education campuses are the heart of the nation’s research, movements, and advancements, and for that reason, turning your university into a smart campus can only improve the experience of students, faculty, and staff.
+Higher education campuses are the heart of the nation’s research, movements, and advancements.
+For that reason, turning your university into a smart campus can only improve the experience of students, faculty, and staff.

 What is a smart campus?

 A smart campus uses networked technologies to facilitate communication, enhance security, use resources more efficiently, and of course, save money.
 Simply put, a smart campus will improve the experience, efficiency, and education.

 A smart campus will allow an institution to connect systems such as lighting and door locks, and to create a seamless and interconnected experience for students, faculty, and staff.
 By using data and analytics, smart campuses can optimize the following:

 - Resource utilization: by using networked smart lighting to reduce use and conserve energy, a campus can save on resources.

 - Student experiences: by using smart devices, a campus can easily provide wayfinding to new students and visitors on campus.
 They could also improve the quality of life by fostering a healthier lifestyle with wearables.
 Not to mention the mass amounts of data that can be taken from employing wifi, hotspots, and voice-enabled devices to streamline the student journey.